-Sample Risk Assessment

-1.Description of Activity :

-2. Date and Location of Activity:

-3. Does the Activity utilise the facilities of another organisation or company (transport and/or venue)?
+Sample Risk Assessment 1.Description of Activity: 2.
+Date and Location of Activity: 3.
+Does the Activity utilise the facilities of another organisation or company (transport and/or venue)?
 If Yes; A) Provide the name and address of the organisation or company providing the facilities.
 B) Is the Activity to be supervised, or receive instruction, by suitably qualified employees of (A)?
 If no, why not?
 C) Are you assured by (A) above that they are holders of a suitable & valid Public Liability insurance policy?
 4. If answered "No" to (3), is the Activity to be organised and supervised by staff/volunteers of Contact?
-If No, give the Name, Address and relevant qualifications of the individual(s) providing such organisation and supervision.....

-5. Is there to be a Qualified First Aider in attendance?
+If No, give the Name, Address and relevant qualifications of the individual(s) providing such organisation and supervision 5.
+Is there to be a Qualified First Aider in attendance?
 6. Are details of the nearest Accident & Emergency Hospital to be displayed?
 7. Are (voluntary) Emergency services personnel (St.Johns / Red Cross Ambulance, Fire Brigade etc.) to be in attendance?
 If "No" to 5,6 or 7 why not?

-8. Any further remarks or observations:

-9. Organiser/s: Emergency contact (mobile or venue)

-Date of Risk Assessment:
+8. Any further remarks or observations: 9.
+Organiser/s: Emergency contact (mobile or venue) Date of Risk Assessment:

-e of assessment: Review date: Ass essor(s) name: Who could be harmed and how?
-What are the con measures trol Risk rating What further actions are required?
+Office: Date of assessment: Review date: Area being assessed: Assessor(s) name: e: What are the hazards?
+Who could be harmed and how?
+What are the measures e control Risk rating What further actions are required?
 Action by whom?
 Action by when?
-Date done May affect all parties.
-Staff clean up spil ls.
-3 advised of risk.
+Date done Risks associated with slips/trips and falls (i.e. wet/slippery/ floors.
+General trips Falls from equipment/ Any uneven surfaces including steps and stairs May affect all parties.
+Staff clean u p spills.
+3 Parents / caregivers to be advised of risk.
 Parents are reminded to be responsible of their children at all times.
-Parent carer to inform staff of any spills Parent May affect all parties. hot drinks area. the Parents / caregivers to be advised of risk.
-Parents are reminded to be responsible of their children at all times harmed and how?
-May affect all parties.
-Who could be harmed and how?What are the con measuresMay affect all parties.Staff clean up spilMay affect all parties.Staff clean up spilMay affect all parties.Staff clean up spilMay affect all parties.Only adults permi hot drinks area.
-Equipment out if Who could be harmed and how?What are the control measuresRisk ratingMay affect all parties.Staff clean up spills.3Staff clean up spills.3May affect all parties.Only adults permitted in hot drinks area.
-Equipment out if the3 Who could be harmed and how?What are the control measuresRisk ratingWhat further actions are required?May affect all parties.Staff clean up spills.3Parents / caregivers to be Who could be harmed and how?What are the control measuresRisk ratingWhat further actions are required?Action by whom?May affect all parties.Staff clean up spills.3Parents / caregivers to be advised of risk.
-Parents are reminded to be responsible of their children at all times.
-Parent carer to inform staff of any spills Parent carer to note and enforce procedures and ensure adequate supervision during the visit.May affect all parties.Only adults permitted in hot drinks area.
-Equipment out if the reach of children.3Parents / caregivers to be advised of risk.
-Parents are reminded to be responsible of their children at all times.
-Parent carer to inform staff of any spills Parent carer to note and enforce procedures and ensure adequate supervision during the visit.May affect all parties.Only adults permitted in hot drinks area.
-Equipment out if the reach of children.3Parents / caregivers to be advised of risk.
-Parents are reminded to be responsible of their Who could be harmed and how?What are the control measuresRisk ratingWhat further actions are required?Action by whom?Action by when?May affect all parties.Staff clean up spills.3Parents / caregivers to be advised of risk.
-Parents are reminded to be responsible of their children at all times.
-Parent carer to inform staff of any spills Parent carer to note and enforce procedures and ensure adequate supervision during the visit.4May affect all parties.Only adults permitted in hot drinks area.
-Equipment out if the reach of children.3Parents / caregivers to be advised of risk.
-Parents are reminded to be responsible of their children at all times.
-Parent carer to note and enforce procedures and ensure adequate supervision during the visit.4
+Parent carer to inform staff of any spills Parent carer to note and enforce procedures and ensure adequate supervision during the visit.
+Venue has its own extensive risk assessment.